Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 My mentor Jack helped guide me throughout the project.

-I used some youtube videos to help me with figuring out how to upload pictures to the DB and how to use them in the app.
-This is from the pretty printed youtube channel.
+I used this youtube video from the pretty printed youtube channel to help me understand how to upload and recall files using MongoDB and Flask.

 [Pretty Printed](<https://www.youtube.com/watch?v=DsgAuceHha4>)

-I also used the Code Institute support for a bug around deleting users.
+I also used Code Institute support for a bug around deleting users.

 I used StackOverflow as a reference point throughout the project whenever I got stuck.